Drilling into Europa would be a huge engineering challenge. To demonstrate, I’ll calculate the required energy to pierce Europa’s ice surface.

 = change of temperature

-Here we calculate the energy required to change the state of a substance.
-All without increasing the temperature.
+We calculate the energy required to change the state of a substance without increasing the temperature.
 In our case, going from ice to vapor.

-The enthalpy of fusion of ice is 333,550 joules/kg to go from ice to liquid
+The enthalpy of fusion of ice is 333,550 joules/kg to go from ice to liquid.

-The enthalpy of vaporization of water is 2,257,000 joules/kg to go from liquid to steam
+The enthalpy of vaporization of water is 2,257,000 joules/kg to go from liquid to steam.

-Step #3: calculate the total energy required
+Step #3: Calculate the total energy required.

 Method #3: Melting through the ice sheet with a lid covering the opening

-Step #2: using the phase diagram of water, we find the new phase change temperature at 1 atmosphere.
+Step #2: Using the phase diagram of water, we find the new phase change temperature at 1 atmosphere.
 We need to increase the ice temperature from -160°C to 0°C to liquefy the ice.

-Step #3: calculate the energy for enthalpy of fusion of ice
+Step #3: calculate the energy for enthalpy of fusion of ice.

-Step #4: calculate the total energy required
+Step #4: Calculate the total energy required.

-The best method for penetrating Europa’s ice
+The selection for the best method to penetrate Europa’s ice

 Assumption #1: constructing an insulating tunnel wall